dj-zhou/djtools/README.md

-# djtools
+## djtools
 ### Introduction

-This is a **tab-completable** toolsets  contain some useful scripts for installing software, checking daily work, checking status on repos, building projects, dealing with mirrors, simplifying Yocto BitBake commands, and so on.
+This is a **tab-completable** toolsets  contain some useful scripts for installing packages, checking daily work, checking status on repos, building projects, dealing with mirrors, simplifying Yocto BitBake commands, and so on.

-Supported system: Ubuntu 16.04/18.04/20.04.
-Note that Ubuntu 16.04 is not fully tested, and Ubuntu 20.04 is under test.
+Supported system: Ubuntu 18.04/20.04.
+Note that Ubuntu 18.04 is not fully tested, and Ubuntu 20.04 is under test.

 ### Installation